B4rtDC/MaxEntropyGraphs.jl/docs/src/index.md

 ```

 We thus consider an ensemble of graphs $\mathcal{G}$ constrained by $C(G)$, where $C(G)$ is based on an observed network $G^{*}$ with its adjacency matrix $A^{*}$.
-The constrainst are imposed on average (canonical ensemble), i.e. $\langle C \rangle = C^{*}$, which in terms of the probability of the ensemble leads to the following:
+The constraints are imposed on average (canonical ensemble), i.e. $\langle C \rangle = C^{*}$, which in terms of the probability of the ensemble leads to the following:

 ```math
 \langle C \rangle = \sum_{G \in \mathcal{G}} C(G) P(G) = C^{*}
 ```

-This optimisation problem can solved by introducing a set of Langrange multipliers $\Theta$ with the same size as the number of constraints, leading to:
+This optimization problem can solved by introducing a set of Langrange multipliers $\Theta$ with the same size as the number of constraints, leading to:

 ```math
 P(G | \Theta) = \frac{e^{-H(G,\Theta)}}{Z(\Theta)}